Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Proof of Theorem

 In the first subsection, we bound $\mB$ by investigating an approximation power of DNNs.
-In the second subsection, we evaluate $\mV$ by evaluating a variance of the estimator.
+In the second subsection, we evaluate $\mV$ by evaluating the complexity of the estimator.
 Afterward, we combine the results and derive an overall rate.

-\subsection{Approximate piecewise smooth functions by DNNs}
+\subsection{Approximate Piecewise Smooth Functions by DNNs}

 In this subsection, we provide proof of Theorem \ref{thm:approx}.
 The result follows the following proposition: \begin{proposition}[General Version of Theorem \ref{thm:approx}] Suppose Assumption \ref{asmp:activation} holds.
 Then, for any $\varepsilon_1 \in (0,1)$ and $\varepsilon_2 \in (0,1)$, there exists a tuple $(L,S,B)$ such as \begin{itemize} \item $L = C_{\alpha,\beta,D,F}(\lfloor \alpha \rfloor + \lfloor \beta \rfloor + \log_2( 1/\varepsilon_1) + \log_2( M/\varepsilon_2)) + 1)$, \item $S = C_{\alpha,\beta,D,F,J} ( M \varepsilon_1^{-D/\beta} ( \log_2( 1/\varepsilon_1))^2 + (\varepsilon_2/M)^{-2(D-1)/\alpha} \log_2(M/\varepsilon_2)^2 + M(\log_2(M/\varepsilon_2))^2)$, \item $B = C_{F,M,q}(\varepsilon_1 \wedge \varepsilon_2)^{-16 \wedge -C_{\alpha,\beta}}$, \end{itemize} which satisfy